LinnHjalmarsson/LinnHjalmarsson.github.io/_pages/about.md

 ## Work in Progress
 ### The Impact of Physician Exits in Primary Care: A Study of Practice Handovers (with Tamara Bischof and Boris Kaiser) 2022

-### Determinants of Generic Drug Substitution by Consumers: Evidence from Switzerland (with Nicolas Schreiner and Christian Schmid) 2022
+### A Prescription for Knowledge: Patient Information and Generic Substitution (with Nicolas Schreiner and Christian Schmid) 2022

+### Christmas Shopping in the Prescription Drug Market

 ## Conference Presentations